 A subliminal moment with a buffalo after discovering my dream was still alive!

 Note, this applies to American Whiskey with no flavor additives only.
-Whiskies that add coloring (Japanese, Canadian, Irish, and Scotch) have yet to be test.
+Whiskies that add coloring (Japanese, Canadian, Irish, and Scotch) have yet to be tested.
 Cheers to American Gluten free whiskey!

 Boom!
 A Gluten free shot of knowledge!

 We just sent you an email.
 Please click the link in the email to confirm your subscription!